tunlinphyo/gasp-portfolio/README.md

 # Portfolio

-A creative and interactive portfolio site built by myself, showcasing personal work, frontend design skills, and system-level engineering capabilities using native Web Components, TypeScript, and Firebase.
+A creative and interactive portfolio site I built myself, showcasing my personal work and frontend design skills using GSAP, with a focus on accessibility.

 ---